rlouf/mcx/design_notes/mcx_design.md

-Our understanding is that Probabilistic Programming libraries that rely on a non-standard interpretation of a programming language need to somehow bridge the gap between this langage's construct and the requirement of probabilistic models and their use.
+Our understanding is that Probabilistic Programming libraries that rely on a non-standard interpretation of a programming language need to somehow bridge the gap between this language's construct and the requirement of probabilistic models and their use.
 Mainly:

-- Random variable definitions can have two different intepretations depending on the contex. `x ~ Normal(0, 1)` can either mean "x points to the value of a random draw from the standard normal distribution" or "a (log) probability associated with the value of x: `Normal(0, 1).logpdf(x)`.
+- Random variable definitions can have two different intepretations depending on the context. `x ~ Normal(0, 1)` can either mean "x points to the value of a random draw from the standard normal distribution" or "a (log) probability associated with the value of x: `Normal(0, 1).logpdf(x)`.
 There is no simple construct in Python to express these two meanings in one statement.